Codium-ai/pr-agent/docs/docs/tools/improve.md

 - The `pr_commands` lists commands that will be executed automatically when a PR is opened.
 - The `[pr_code_suggestions]` section contains the configurations for the `improve` tool you want to edit (if any)

-### Assessing Impact 💎
+### Assessing Impact
+>`💎 feature`

-Note that Qodo Merge tracks two types of implementations:
+Qodo Merge tracks two types of implementations for tracking implemented suggestions:

 - Direct implementation - when the user directly applies the suggestion by clicking the `Apply` checkbox.
 - Indirect implementation - when the user implements the suggestion in their IDE environment.
 In this case, Qodo Merge will utilize, after each commit, a dedicated logic to identify if a suggestion was implemented, and will mark it as implemented.